ollypom/fargate-kaniko/README.md

 Create the ECS task defintion.
 This will need to be customised for your environment with the relevant ARNs and ECR / Git Repos.
-Also the commands in the Kaniko container definition set the Build Context and the location of the Dockerfile, these will need to be updated dependong in the application git repository layout.
+Also the commands in the Kaniko container definition set the Build Context and the location of the Dockerfile, these will need to be updated depending on the application git repository layout.

 ```